axios/axios/README.md

 ### Config order of precedence

-Config will be merged with an order of precedence.
-The order is library defaults found in [lib/defaults.js](https://github.com/axios/axios/blob/master/lib/defaults.js#L28), then `defaults` property of the instance, and finally `config` argument for the request.
-The latter will take precedence over the former.
-Here's an example.
+The config will be merged with an order of precedence.
+The order is:
+1. Library defaults found in [lib/defaults.js](https://github.com/axios/axios/blob/master/lib/defaults.js#L28)
+2. The `defaults` property of the instance
+3. The `config` argument for the request.

+Passing the `config` argument will completely **override** what is specified in the `defaults` property for some values.
+These are currently `url`, `method`, `params`, and `data`.

+Examples:

 ```js
 // Create an instance using the config defaults provided by the library